max-49/pwnboard/README.md

 1. **Configure environment**:

-Start by changing the values in the .env file.
+Start by changing the values in the `.env` file.
 You must edit these for a secure configuration, especially if you are exposing PWNBoard to the internet.

    ```yaml
    SECRET_KEY=change-me-please # Flask secret used for signing session cookies
    PWNBOARD_PASSWORD=password # Default password for PWNBoard/Grafana
    ```

 Edit optional paramters in the docker-compose.yml file.
 Here are some variables that you can change to best suit your needs.
-PWNBOARD_URL should be changed for certificate generation purposes.
+At minimum, `PWNBOARD_URL` should be changed for certificate generation purposes.

    ```yaml
    - PWNBOARD_URL=https://pwnboard.win # Change this line to your full PWNBoard URL (https://domain[:port], ex. https://pwnboard.win, https://10.1.1.10:443).
 This is used in certificate generation